prettier-solidity/prettier-plugin-solidity/README.md

 ### VSCode

 VSCode is not familiar with the Solidity language.
-There are 2 extensions that you can install to provide support for solidity:
+There are 2 extensions that you can install to provide support for Solidity:

 - [`solidity`](https://marketplace.visualstudio.com/items?itemName=JuanBlanco.solidity)
 - [`hardhat-solidity`](https://marketplace.visualstudio.com/items?itemName=NomicFoundation.hardhat-solidity)